bparanj/crystal/programming/iac/docs/basics/qemu-cloud-init.md

 ## Experimentation

-Yes, if you want to experiment with `cloud-init` locally on Ubuntu 22.04 without using actual cloud instances, using QEMU (Quick EMUlator) along with KVM (Kernel-based Virtual Machine) is a practical approach.
+Yes, if you want to experiment with `cloud-init` locally on Ubuntu 22.04 without using  cloud instances, using QEMU (Quick EMUlator) along with KVM (Kernel-based Virtual Machine) is a practical approach.
 QEMU is a free and open-source emulator that performs hardware virtualization.
-It allows you to run virtual machines (VMs), making it a useful tool for testing and development, including experimenting with `cloud-init` configurations.
+It allows you to run virtual machines (VMs), making it a useful tool for testing and development,  experimenting with `cloud-init` configurations.

 ### Why Use QEMU for `cloud-init` Experiments?